JuliaLang/julia/doc/stdlib/base.rst

    Create an uninitialized array of the same type as the given array, but with the specified element type and dimensions.
 The second and third arguments are both optional.
 The ``dims`` argument may be a tuple or a series of integer arguments.

-.. function:: empty(A)

-   Construct an empty 1-d array similar to the given array

 .. function:: reinterpret(type, A)

    Construct an array with the same binary data as the given array, but with the specified element type